top of page

 Overnight in Tayma

-Overnight in Ha’il
+Overnight in Ha'il.

-DAY 25: TO USHAIQER
+DAY 25: TO BURAYDAH

-Overnight in Shaqra
+Overnight in Buraydah

-In the afternoon, we will drive to Jebel Fihrayn popularly known as “the Edge of the World”, located 120km (75mi) from Riyadh.
+Later, we will drive to Jebel Fihrayn popularly known as “the Edge of the World”, located 120km (75mi) from Riyadh.
 Standing atop the 1,000-foot high escarpment at Jabal Fihrayn, you find stretching before you an uninterrupted view of the horizon in all directions, leaving you with the impression that you are, indeed, standing at the very edge of the world.
 The effect on one’s body and mind and soul is exhilarating.
 These cliffs rise dramatically from the desert, stretching toward the sky like a great natural wall.
-When you stand atop them and look toward the horizon, you have a prime view of the sky as it seems to melt into the barren earth.
+When you stand atop them and looking toward the horizon, you have a prime view of the sky as it seems to melt into the barren earth.

 Overnight in Riyadh